ideas-productivity/ideas-productivity.github.io/activities/ideas-ecp/team.md

 layout: page
 #
 title: "Team"
-blurb: "The IDEAS-ECP team includes members from six national laboratories, one university, and five DOE computing facilities."
+blurb: "The IDEAS-ECP team includes members from six national laboratories, one university, and five DOE computing facilities"
 #
 # This will redirect old links to the Wordpress site
 redirect_from: